Reputation Management After an Arrest | The Discoverability Company

 What if I was never convicted?
 Does that change what can be removed?

-It helps, but it doesn't automatically fix anything.
-A dismissed charge or a not-guilty verdict doesn't erase the original arrest record from aggregator sites.
+It helps, but it does not automatically fix anything.
+A dismissed charge or a not-guilty verdict does not erase the original arrest record from aggregator sites.
 You can use the case outcome as supporting documentation in removal requests, and it strengthens the case for Google's personal information removal tool, but you still have to work each source individually.

 Does getting a record expunged automatically clean up my Google results?

 No, and that surprises a lot of people.
-Expungement is a court order that legally seals or erases the record within the criminal justice system, but it doesn't reach private websites, news archives, or data brokers.
+Expungement is a court order that legally seals or erases the record within the criminal justice system, but it does not reach private websites, news archives, or data brokers.
 What expungement does is give you documented legal standing to demand removal from aggregator sites, and most of the major platforms will comply when you submit a certified copy of the court order.
-Without that order, you're asking sites to remove content voluntarily.
-With it, you're making a request they have little incentive to refuse.
-Plan to spend four to eight weeks after expungement sending removal requests across the major platforms before you'll see meaningful change in your search results.
+Without that order, you are asking sites to remove content voluntarily.
+With it, you are making a request they have little incentive to refuse.
+Plan to spend four to eight weeks after expungement sending removal requests across the major platforms before you will see meaningful change in your search results.

 Dealing with arrest records in your Google results?

-Schedule a free, confidential consultation.
+Start a free, confidential conversation.
 We have helped hundreds of people move past this.